Clothing: Clothing as comfort

 Tactile comfort is a resistance to the discomfort related to the friction created by clothing against the body.
 It is related to the smoothness, roughness, softness, and stiffness of the fabric used in clothing.
-The degree of tactile discomfort may vary between individuals, which is possible due to various factors including allergies, tickling, prickling, skin abrasion, coolness, and the fabric's weight, structure, and thickness.
+The degree of tactile discomfort may vary among individuals due to factors such as allergies, tickling, prickling, skin abrasion, coolness, and the fabric's weight, structure, and thickness.
 There are specific surface finishes (mechanical and chemical) that can enhance tactile comfort.
 Fleece sweatshirts and velvet clothing, for example.
-Soft, clingy, stiff, heavy, light, hard, sticky, scratchy, prickly are all terms used to describe tactile sensations.
+Soft, clingy, stiff, heavy, light, hard, sticky, scratchy, and prickly are all terms used to describe tactile sensations.